IRL2/nanover-docs/source/concepts/applications.rst

 Frames
 ~~~~~~

-The :ref:`trajectory service <trajectory-service>` allows to stream snapshots
+The trajectory application uses the :ref:`trajectory service <trajectory-service>`,
-of arbitrary data to clients.
-Each snapshot is described in a :ref:`FrameData
+which allows a server to stream snapshots of arbitrary data to clients.
+Each snapshot is
-<frame-description>` object, which contains:
+described in a :ref:`FrameData <frame-description>` object, which contains:

 * a key-value map of protobuf `Values <https://protobuf.dev/reference/protobuf/google.protobuf/#value>`_
 * a key-value map of homogeneous arrays